johnmoxon/johnmoxon.github.io/_posts/2021-02-15-start-your-passion-project-immediately.md

   img_source_url="https://www.pexels.com/@brejeq?utm_content=attributionCopyText&utm_medium=referral&utm_source=pexels"
 %}

-Well 2020 certainly threw us a curve-ball didn't it! challenges to job-security, concern over physical and mental wellbeing.
-But in a time where time to socialise, explore and travel is limited, then why not make a positive start and build something exciting?
-Possibly even life changing?!

 I've got to give huge kudos to my partner who used her newly found lockdown time to write a novel! and is already working on book number 2 and working out how to publish!
 Surrounding yourself with driven people is a great way to boost your own motivation, that kind of drive is infectious even competitive.
 Motivation can also be fleeting, sporadic and challenging to fit around a busy lifestyle.
 You can't bottle motivation, so strike while the iron is hot and start today!